techmahedy/zunoo/README.md

 </form>
 ```

-`<a name="section-18"></a>`
+<a name="section-18"></a>

 ## Collection & Macro

-Like the Laravel framework, in this MII framework, you can also work with the Laravel collection and you can create your own custom macro.
-To create a custom macro, just update the service provider `App\Providers\AppServiceProvider.php` like:
+Like Laravel framework, in this MII framework, you can also work with Laravel collection and you can create your own custom macro.
+To create a custom macro, just update service provider `App\Providers\AppServiceProvider.php` like:
 ```php
 <?php